harrycresswell/harry/content/writing/instagram-hugo-website.md

 To avoid the issue of GDPR, PPI Loader hosts your content on it’s own servers, meaning you never need to make a request to the Instagram API.

 If you’re wondering whether this is allowed, the answer is yes.
 Instagram actually gives you the ability to download your data directly from the security settings in your Instagram account.
-Depending on your circumstances, you may need to sign a DPA (Data Processing Agreement), so be sure to read [the FAQs](https://profilepageimages.usecue.com/faq) to find out more.
+Depending on your circumstances you may need to sign a DPA (Data Processing Agreement), so be sure to read [the FAQs](https://profilepageimages.usecue.com/faq) to find out more.

 What’s nice about PPI loader is that it also creates a JSON object of all your data, so you can work with your data just as you would if you were using the Instagram API.